MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ### Machine in overage

-Machines identified in overage are not compliant.
+Machines identified in overage are not compliant :

 ![Machine overage](media/capacity-utilization/machine-overage.png)

+> [!NOTE]
+>
+> A machine can have a subset of its unattended bots identified as in overage (= uncompliant)

-### How to fix process and unattended RPA capacity overage?
+### How to fix Process and Unattended RPA capacity overage?

 When some unattended machines are in overage, the **Fix capacity button** appears in the **Unattended capacity insights** card.